juanpdoss/juanpdoss/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Juan Pablo and I'm currently studying programming (I'm on my second year), i will love to have feedback on my projects.
-Also if you are a nerd from the cyber-space who enjoy to talk about Alien vs predator I'm here to listen.
+My name is Juan Pablo and I'm currently studying programming (I'm on my second year), i will love to have feedback on my projects, for now using c# and .net framework to develop Desktop apps.

+Also if you are a path of exile player hit me up ingame wannadosomedps is my currently character.